Asp1112/MDS-DTA/README.md

 - A prediction script for single-sample and CSV-based inference
 - A unified model implementation in `models/MDS_DTA.py`

+## Source codes:
+The whole implementation of DeepDTAGen is based on PyTorch.

+- train.py : Training script for loading data, training the model, evaluating performance, and saving checkpoints.
+- models/MDS_DTA.py : Core model definition.
+It takes drug molecular graphs and protein sequences as input and outputs affinity predictions.
+- utils.py : Utility module containing the TestbedDataset class and common evaluation metrics.
+- predict_affinity.py : Inference script for single-sample or batch affinity prediction using a trained model.
+- README.md : User guide with environment setup, training steps, and prediction instructions.

 ## Usage

 ### 1. Install Dependencies